atriguha/Adapt_Unlearn/README.md

 The implementation for Adaptation is done seperately for MNIST and CELEBA-HQ .
 They can be found in ADAPT_MNIST and ADAPT_CELEBA folders respectively.

-* MNIST Adaptation
-To adapt to a certain class in MNIST
+* To adapt to a certain class in MNIST

 ```bash
  python stylegan2_ewc.py --exp class_name --iter no_of_iterations --g_ckpt pre_trained_GAN_checkpoint --size 32